404-d00d/firearm-simulator/README.md

 A Python project that simulates firearms.
 Currently it simulates operations and ammo types.
 Jamming, malfunctions, and other systems will be added later.

 # HOW TO USE
-Download the entire zip file, and extract it into a solid domain.
+Download the entire zip file, and extract it, preferebly with all the files in one place.
 Once extracted, run the file called Main.